 The chemical formula for sodium nitrite is NaNO2 and for amyl nitrite is C5H11NO2.
 Sodium nitrite has a molecular weight of 69 Da, and amyl nitrite has a molecular weight of 117 Da.
 Amyl nitrite is volatile even at low temperatures and is highly flammable.

 Cyanide quickly and reversibly binds to the ferric iron in cytochrome oxidase, inhibiting effective energy production throughout the body.
 The ferric iron in methemoglobin preferentially combines with CN, producing cyanomethemoglobin.
 This drives the reaction toward cyanomethemoglobin and liberates CN from cytochrome oxidase.
-Stroma-free methemoglobin is effective against four minimum lethal doses of CN in rats.65 Nitrites oxidize the iron in hemoglobin to produce methemoglobin. ...
+Stroma-free methemoglobin is effective against four minimum lethal doses of CN in rats.65 Nitrites oxidize the iron ...